 Riders with narrower feet could appreciate the Pearl Izumi X-Alp Launch, which looks and feels like a high-end clipless trail riding shoe.
 The X-Alp has a snug, low-medium volume fit that securely locks the feet in place for a performance-oriented feel.

 Rigidity and Power Transfer

-Our Editors' Choice, the Five Ten Freerider Contact, sustained the most signs of wear, showing a lesser level of durability.
-However, its higher level of performance offset this shortcoming.
-For a shoe with similar performance but greater durability, check out our other Editor's Choice Shimano GR7.
-For riders seeking the most durable option, a shoe like the Five Ten Freerider Pro or Five Ten Impact VXi should be considered.
-Their solid synthetic uppers and beefy sticky dot Stealth Mi6 soles displayed almost no signs of wear.
+For riders seeking the most durable option, shoes like the Ride Concepts Livewire, or Powerline should be considered.
+Their synthetic uppers and beefy soles have shown almost no signs of wear.
 Each rider should decide how much emphasis they place on durability versus performance versus comfort and make their choice accordingly.
+Overall, the higher-performance shoes were also the shoes that showed the best durability after testing.

 The Five Ten Freerider Pro features a durable, synthetic upper construction that shows no signs of falling apart.
 It should, however, be noted that the more supple Stealth S1 rubber sole may be prone to wearing out slightly more quickly than a harder rubber compound.
 That said, we feel the additional grip is absolutely worth a slightly shorter lifespan and recommend reserving your shoes for on-bike use instead of heading to the grocery store or pub.

 Weight is an exciting metric and accounts for 5% of a shoe's score.
 For this metric, we weigh each shoe on a kitchen scale.
 Some riders scrutinize every gram on their body and bicycle, while others couldn't care less.